MrNbaYoh/safecerthax-website/_pages/user-guide.md

   - `Primary DNS`: `54.38.133.70`
   - `Secondary DNS`: `54.38.133.70`
 5. Save your changes and run the connection test.
-6. If the test succeeded, you may now shutdown your device and go to [Section IV](#section-iv-running-the-exploit).
+6. If the test succeeded, you may now shutdown your device and go to [Section III](#section-iii-running-the-exploit).

 ### Option II: Setting up your own safecerthax-proxy
 *TODO*

-## Section IV: Running the exploit
+## Section III: Running the exploit

 The exploit does not have a 100% success rate.
 It might freeze or get stuck on a black screen.
-If this occurs, just retry from step 1 of Section IV.
+If this occurs, just retry from step 1 of this section.
 However, if your problem persists, please check out the [Troubleshooting section of the FAQ](/faq/#troubleshooting).
 {: .notice--info}

 1. Power on your device in Recovery Mode by holding `L+R+Up+A` on startup.